apposed/jaunch/README.md

   in favor of most code being written in a more maintainable high-level language.
 * On the off-chance that the TOML-based configuration is not flexible enough for your application's needs, your next layer of customization is the Kotlin codebase, not C.

+### Keep the binary size of the native launcher as small as possible

+* As few dependencies as possible&mdash;right now Jaunch has none at all besides standard platform libraries.

 ## License